nla/jvmctl/sendlog/README.md

 sendlog
 =======

-Small Python tool which polls log files for new lines, parses timestamps and sends securely to a central syslog server.
+Poll log files for new lines, parse timestamps and send securely to a central syslog server.

 Syslog fields are populated by matching regular expressions against file paths and log lines and extracting as named groups (`msg`, `app_name`,